jkpedo/droplet-spaces-mount/README.md

-# Mount DigitalOcean Spaces for a file system with petabytes of capacity
+# Mounting DigitalOcean Spaces to a DigitalOcean Droplet for unlimited storage capacity

 ## About this guide